Elvincth/db-project/attack-prev-course/OAuth-setup/step2.md

 ![Image](./assets/WPSetup.png)

 ### **Step 3:**
- The setup is already done and you can to click the `Log in` button and input the username and password that you set to login to the WordPress
+ The setup is already done and you can to click the `Log in` button to login to the WordPress

 ![Image](./assets/WPLogin.png)